 Example of Secrecy

 An ex-member of the Jehovah’s Witnesses, Raymond Franz used to be a governing body member of the Watchtower Society.
 He wrote a book called Crisis of Conscience after he was disfellowshipped from the religion.
 Many ex-members wondered why he wouldn’t talk about Watchtower’s Freemasonry connections.
 Several others suspected his silence on the subject was because he too was a Freemason who had to protect the society’s secrets, upon threat of death.
 Nevertheless, he could talk about the Watchtower to a limited degree, if he stuck to sharing his own personal experiences about the religiously-created divide between members and ex-members.
-For example, he validly and vehmently criticized the policies around the practice of religious shunning of ex-members, including beloved family members.
+For example, he validly and vehemently criticized the policies around the practice of religious shunning of ex-members, including beloved family members.

 The Charity Aspect